Whyzanet/WhyzaGC/README.md

 As such I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 version due to both the NeoPixel RGB LED and dual core functionality.

 I also discovered Radmon.org which seemed a worthwhile project to contribute data to.
 It has a very simple and easy registration process...and runs on solar power !
-There doesn't seem many places online where you can observe background radiation levels worldwide.

 I bought from ebay a piece of Vaseline glass to test out the meter's functionality.